 Types of Odd Numbers

 Odd numbers are a list of all the numbers that are not the multiples of 2.
 So this seems like a vast set of numbers.
-So we can have many types of odd numbers starting from whether the odd numbers have factors or not, what is the difference between the two odd numbers, what is the position on the number line of the given odd numbers, and etc. Below given are the two main types of odd numbers.
+So we can have many types of odd numbers starting from whether the odd numbers have factors or not, what is the difference between two odd numbers, what is their position on the number line, etc. Give below are the two main types of odd numbers.

 Let's say n is an odd number, then the numbers n and n + 2 are grouped under the category of consecutive odd numbers.
 They always have a difference of 2 between them and are consecutive in nature, hence the name consecutive odd numbers.
 For example 3 and 5, 11 and 13, 25 and 27, 37 and 39, 49 and 51, and so on.
 The list is never-ending.